 And then our marble-lookalike quartz countertops went in, which felt like a huge victory.

-After backsplash, hardware, and other odd jobs, we landed here for a while…
+After subway tile backsplash, gold hardware, and other odd jobs, we landed here for a while…

 And then one of the more recent things I checked off the list (back in late summer) was to paint the molding around that large window a very close gray to the bottom cabinetry (the same gray I used for all the interior doors on the main floor of the house), switch out the runner below the sink, and a few of the elements on the countertops.